 - Spring: usually in April - June depending on the duration of your exchange

 Oamk's digital letter of confirmation includes the basic information of your exchange and, especially the duration of your stay at Oamk.
 See more about the duration of your mobility below.

 Transcript of records

-Once you have finished your learning activities, the teachers / supervisors have three (3) weeks (excluding holidays) for completing the assessment.
-Oamk’s international administrative coordinators then have another five (5) weeks (excluding holidays) to issue the transcript of records.
+Once you have finished your learning activities for studies or a traineeship, the teachers / supervisors have three (3) weeks (excluding holidays) for completing the assessment and adding the results to Oamk's system.